 There's also a smart audio mode advertised to improve your audio latency based on what you're doing.
 There are three settings: 'Video Mode', 'Audio Mode', and 'Normal'.
-We tested our model using the 'Audio Mode', but we don't know how the other modes perform.
+We tested our model using the 'Audio Mode'.

 The JBL Live 460NC have great Bluetooth compatibility.
-They support multi-device pairing, so you can connect the headphones to your phone and laptop at once.
-Using 'Audio Mode', they have low latency on iOS and Android, which is nice if you like to stream video from your smartphone.
-Their latency is higher on PC, though, so they may not be suitable for gaming.
-That said, if you use them in 'Video Mode', they have 50ms of latency on Android and 111ms on iOS, which still falls within good levels.
+They support multi-device pairing, meaning you can connect the headphones to your phone and laptop at once.
+Using 'Audio Mode', they have low latency on iOS and Android, nice if you like to stream video from your smartphone.
+Their latency is higher on PC, so they may not be suitable for gaming.
+That said, if you use them in 'Video Mode', they have 50ms of latency on Android and 51ms on iOS, which still falls within good levels.
 However, note that some apps and devices seem to compensate for latency differently, so your results may be different.

 The JBL Live 460NC come with a 1/16" to 1/8" TRS cable that only transmits audio, so you can't use their mic.
 They also come with a USB-C to USB-A cable to charge the headphones.

 The JBL Live 460NC are only partially compatible with Xbox consoles when using their audio cable plugged into the controller.
 While you can receive audio, you can't use the mic.